-In active labour a removable shower head can be used to shower your lower back or abdomen to provide relief from muscle fatigue and as well provide a positive distraction.
+In active labour, a removable shower head can be used to shower your lower back or abdomen to provide relief from muscle fatigue and as well provide a positive distraction.
 Contractions don’t feel great, but warm water running over your body does!
 This tricks the mind into letting you experience the bad feeling of the contraction at the same time as the good feeling of the water.
-This releases ‘endorphins’ the bodies natural pain relievers and helps lessen the ‘feeling’ of the contraction.
-This allows you to cope better and longer.
+This releases ‘endorphins’ the body’s natural pain relievers and helps lessen the ‘feeling’ of the contraction.
+This allows you to cope better and for longer.

 Like what you’ve read?
 Looking for more tips to get you through labour?
 Check out our “Natural Pain Management for Labour” Class

 1 thought on “Using Water During Labour”

 Pingback: The Truth about Epidurals in Labour - Balancing From Birth To Baby